DlgSHi/DlgSHi/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, welcome to my readme :)</h1>

-<p> </br> Hi all :) I'm Igor, automation QA engineer with 9 years 0 months and 6 days of experience (automation & manual) in a variety of industries and technologies.
+<p> </br> Hi all :) I'm Igor, automation QA engineer with 9 years 0 months and 8 days of experience (automation & manual) in a variety of industries and technologies.
 </br> Huge passionate for developing and implementing process improvements through the use of CI/CD tools and paralelisation.
 </br> Ability to lead cross-functional Testing teams in the design, development, and deployment using the automation solutions.
 <p>
 </br> I never stop learning and I guess it is key point in my career.
-I’m also working as a mentor on few courses, supporting testers to became better as manual testers and as automation using JavaScript/TypeScript & Cypress.
+I’m also working as a mentor on few courses, supporting testers to became better as manual testers and as automation using JavaScript/TypeScript & Cypress/Playwright.
 I hope sharing my expertise helps people in their professional endeavors.
 I really enjoy my work and always trying to do all my best to have client satisfied.
 </br> Key achievement: chaired the development of new testing approaches for a Sage core product, decreasing regression testing time from 6h to 5min.
 Working with various opensource repositories.
 Introduced few improvements for Cypress comunity.
-</br> Cypress (JS/TS) keen fan.
+</br> Cypress/Playwright (JS/TS) keen fan.
 </p>
 <h3>Things I work with:</h3>
 <p>